Service information and answers to some frequently asked questions about Nova Performance Paragliders.

 During the initial flights the lines are first subjected to load.
 This load induces a small degree of stretching and shrinking.
 These are not associated with the line manufacturers or the quality of workmanship - in the factory all NOVA paragliders are trimmed and pre-stretched to within a very low tolerance.
 To adjust this stretching or shrinking, we recommend that the wing is taken for NTT (Nova Trim Tuning) after ten to twenty flights - after one year at the very latest.
 Generally, the line lengths remain constant after the first ten to twenty hours.
 To use make full use of the NTT, Nova encourages all pilots to have their wing checked after ten to twenty flying hours.

-I would like to try a NOVA paraglider.
+I would like to buy or try a NOVA paraglider.
 Who should I contact?

-The best person to contact is your authorised NOVA dealer e.g. Flybubble.
+The best people to contact are your authorised NOVA dealer e.g. Flybubble.